TI-Toolkit/tokens-wiki/tokens/Shade𝐅(.md

 # `Shade𝐅(`

 ## Description
-Draws the density function for the Û` `distribution specified by `numerator df` and `denominator df` and shades and colors the area between `lowerbound` and `upperbound`.
+Draws the density function for the 𝐅` `distribution specified by `numerator df` and `denominator df` and shades and colors the area between `lowerbound` and `upperbound`.
 Color#: 10 - 24 or color name pasted from [vars] COLOR.